Comprehensive Deductible: How to Choose the Right Amount

 What Is a Comprehensive Deductible?

 A car insurance comprehensive deductible is the fixed dollar amount you agree to pay out of pocket before your insurer steps in to cover a non-collision loss.
-In other words, if a hailstorm causes $1,500 in damage to your car and your comprehensive deductible is $500, you pay $500 and your insurer covers the remaining $1,000.
+If a hailstorm causes $1,500 in damage to your car and your comprehensive deductible is $500, you pay $500 and your insurer covers the remaining $1,000.

 Comprehensive coverage — and its deductible — applies to a specific set of events.
 These include: